By nature, we tend to seek solutions to problems.

 Your never have a 100% perspective

-When you struggle with an issue for some time and begin to wonder what you can do about it and how you would improve it, a first risk is your own perspective.
+When you struggle with an issue for some time and begin to wonder what you can do about it and how you would improve it, a first risk is actually yourself and your own perspective.

-Whether you are low or high in the organisation, the idea you come up with for solving the problem will always reflect your perspective.
+Whether you are low or high in the organisation, a generalist or an expert, the idea you come up with for solving the problem will always reflect your perspective.
 It is based on the angle from which you observe the problem.

 You may be at the centre of it, or it may be an issue sitting in another team – yet no matter where it is located, your ideas will always be influenced by your perception of reality, the angle from which you observe, and by the context in which your work is done.